sudoankit/sudoankit.github.io/_posts/2017-04-28-triangulation-primer.markdown

 <!-- end d3.js style -->

-Let's dive into some mathematics today (Friday) ( maybe every alternate Friday a mathematically inclined post?), in particular graph theory, to understand what **triangulation** is.
+Let's dive into some mathematics today, in particular graph theory, to understand what **triangulation** is.

 <div class="definition">
 <strong>Definition 1.1.</strong> Let $P =  \{p_1,\ldots ,p_n \} $ be a point set.
 A triangulation of $P$ is a maximal planar subdivision with vertex set $P$ which has $2n - 2 - k$ triangles and $3n - 3 - k$ edges where $k$ is the number of points in P on the convex hull of $ P $.